-Third, Starbucks is just about everywhere, so they know it will be easy for you to take advantage of the offer.
-When you see their signs, you will be prompted to stop in.
+Number of Locations: Starbucks has locations just about everywhere.
+They offer a service that is quick, friendly and consistent so they know it will be easy for you to take advantage of the offer.

 If you got this tumbler as a gift and weren’t a normal Starbucks customer, you may go from spending close to $0 to now spending about $70 a month based on that new behavior that they want from you.